-U.S. jobless claims decline from five-month high
+U.S. jobless claims drop from five-month high

 The labor market is near full employment, with the government reporting last week that the unemployment rate fell to a nine-year low of 4.6 percent in November amid solid increases in nonfarm payrolls.

-A tight labor market together with signs of a strengthening economy and steadily rising inflation will likely push the

-Federal Reserve to hike interest rates at its Dec.
-13-14 policy meeting.
-The U.S. central bank raised its benchmark overnight interest rate last December for the first time in nearly a decade.
+The Fed's policy-setting committee meets next Tuesday and Wednesday.
+Economists expect the U.S. central bank to increase borrowing costs by at least 25 basis points at that meeting.
+The Fed raised its benchmark overnight interest rate last December for the first time in nearly a decade.

 Thursday's claims report also showed the number of people still receiving benefits after an initial week of aid fell 79,000 to 2.01 million in the week ended Nov.
 26. That followed two straight weekly increases.